mchenryspagg/mchenryspagg/README.md

 - 👋 Hi, I’m henry
-- 👀 I’m interested in R programming
+- 👀 I’m interested in R programming, and SQL
-- 🌱 I’m currently learning SQL, and R
+- 🌱 I’m currently learning HTML, CSS, Javascript and Python
-- 💞️ I’m looking to collaborate on Data analysis and R programming
+- 💞️ I’m looking to collaborate on Data analysis and web development
 - 📫 How to reach me ...message me

 <!---